 All information is obtained through public records and is updated annually after the firms’ form ADV filing.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.
 SmartAsset is not a client of the aforementioned firms, and did not receive compensation for including any of the firms on the aforementioned list.

 Courier Capital leads off our list of the top advisory firms in Buffalo.
 Founded in 1967, Courier Capital is the oldest firm on the list.
 The fee-only firm has multiple on-staff advisors and hundreds of client accounts.
 The firm isn’t exclusive, as it has no stated account minimums or minimum annual fees, and most of its clients are non-high-net-worth individuals.

 The firm has offices in Buffalo and Jamestown.
 It offers investment management, retirement planning, individual financial planning and investment consulting.

 Courier Capital Background

-Courier Capital Investment Management Process
+Courier Capital Investment Strategy